How on earth can you replace a duo like Strictly’s Tess and Claudia?

 The Strictly Come Dancing final leaves us blubbing every year but Saturday night’s two-hour extravaganza was an especially poignant, tear-soaked affair as it marked Tess Daly and Claudia Winkleman’s final time hosting the show.

-Until Skinner’s extraordinary social media post on Saturday morning, Daly and Winkleman’s exit announcement was easily the most shocking thing to happen this series.
-Their departure has been looming over the show ever since, and while Saturday night’s final delivered plenty of golden moments – highlights included George Clarke’s showdance, Amber Davies’ phenomenal jive and Karen Carney being declared winner – it was, despite their protestations, all about the hosts.
+But amid all the tumult of the 2025 series, Daly and Winkleman’s exit announcement has easily been the most shocking moment, leaving the entertainment world reeling.
+Their departure has been looming over the show ever since, and while Saturday night’s final delivered plenty of golden moments – highlights included George Clarke’s showdance, Amber Davies’ phenomenal jive and an ecstatic Karen Carney being declared winner – it was, despite their protestations, all about the hosts.

-While the poised, unflappable Daly is the safe pair of hands who largely steers the live shows – which, early on, often clock in at well over two hours long – Winkleman’s segments in the Clauditorium are more unpredictable.
-The eyeliner-and-fake-tan-loving host often finds herself consoling tearful couples during emotional moments, and always seems to know exactly what to say and when to lift the mood.
+While the poised, unflappable Daly is the safe pair of hands who largely steers the hours-long live shows, Winkleman’s segments in the Clauditorium are more meme-worthy and unpredictable.
+The fringed, fake-tan-loving host often finds herself consoling tearful couples during emotional moments, and always seems to know exactly what to say and how to lift the mood.

 There are few better examples of how Winkleman, among all the chaos, expertly navigates some of the trickiest situations than her attempt to comfort Carlos Gu as he broke down on Saturday night.
 Having commended his partner Carney for changing his life, the 32-year-old spilled his heart out to Winkleman, admitting through tears: “I came to Strictly after a competitive life, I was self-centred, I was ‘me me me.’
 I’ve been lost for years… no wonder I didn’t get a partner last year because I was not grateful.”